plotly/dash-sample-apps/.github/ISSUE_TEMPLATE/app-lifecycle.md

 ---
 name: App lifecycle
-about: 'Apps that are in the process of being redesigned, cleaned up, and moved to DDS. '
+about: 'Apps that are in the process of being redesigned, cleaned up, and deployed to DDS.'
 title: ''
-labels: dashr
+labels: dashr, dash
 assignees: ''

 ---